vesln/refractory/README.md

 The error has the following extra properties:

 - code - Always equals to "MODULE_NOT_FOUND"
-- paths - An array of all of the variations that refractory try to load.
+- paths - An array of all of the variations that refractory tried to load.
 Useful for debugging issues

 ## Installation